admiral-aokiji/IPL-Analytics/README.md

 10. "5 - points table, powerplay and death-overs tables.sql"
    - Created **Points Table** with Net Run Rates for each teams, and **Detailed Matches** tables
-   - Created special tables for player performances in the powerplay, middle and death overs
+   - Created special views for player performances in the powerplay, middle and death overs